 - any tips for getting trapped air out of a vertigal radiator

-- top half of radiator not getting hot
+- radiators at the top of the house not getting hot